Traveling With Your Bull Terrier

 Give your Bull Terrier food or water two hours before the trip.
-Some people skip heavy meals the morning of travel.
+Some people skip heavy meals on the morning of travel.
 This may seem cruel but dogs are fine without food and water for a few hours.

-You should be strategic when providing water right before and during the trip as it's difficult for dog to relieve themselves in the car.
+You should be strategic when providing water right before and during the trip as it's difficult for dogs to relieve themselves in the car.
 Limiting food and water intake right before and during your trip helps avoid accidents and keep your Bull Terrier comfortable.
 It may lead to fewer bathroom breaks for dogs and prevent stomach discomfort.

 Keep in mind that there is a fine line between avoiding dehydration and giving your Bull Terrier an excessive amount of water to drink.
 Healthy adult dogs shouldn’t have a problem holding their bladder for 8-10 hours.